infracost/docs/docs/infracost_cloud/finops_policies.md

 ## 1. See policy failures on repos

-Once you've connected a repo to Infracost, it scans your code and checks for **40 AWS, Azure and Google** FinOps policies out of the box.
+Once you've connected a repo to Infracost, it scans your code and checks for over **50 AWS, Azure and Google** FinOps policies out of the box.
 This gives you immediate analytics on how well you're following the best practices.

 Go to the Visibility > Repos page to see which FinOps policies the repo is failing on; for example, the following screenshot shows a repo that is failing 3 policies.
 The file and line numbers are also shown with a suggested fix so engineers can easily take action.